FrancisH-C/ParquetIO.jl/README.md

 ## Usage

-Import file.pqt as DataFrame then export it to anotherfile.pqt :
+To import file.pqt as DataFrame then export it to anotherfile.pqt :
 ```
 using ParquetIO
 df=import_pqt("file.pqt")